karim-fadi/car-rental-system/README.md

 # Online Exam System

-This project is a complete online exam system, written in C++.
-We have two different users (Teacher and Student).
-The Teacher can be able to set up the test , and the student can solve it.
+This project is a complete car rental system for managing car rental, allowing users to rent a car,

+add or remove car, update car details, etc...